 Typically the process of PEGylating proteins is much more random, generating anything from 0 to 9 PEGs per monomer.
 In addition, these other methods lead to significant changes in the oxygen-binding ability of hemoglobin.

 Polyethylene glycol (PEG) chains "bubble" the blood substitute (seen here in red), protecting the hemoglobin from damage, increasing the size and viscosity of the product and slowing down excretion.

 We have also worked on solving the issue of the Nitric Oxide Dioxygenase (NOD) activity of cell-free hemoglobin.
-This is where the hemoglobin, again acting as an enzyme, rapidly consumes Nitric Oxide (NO), a small but very important signalling molecule that regulates blood pressure (amongst other things).
-Giving hemoglobin-based blood substitutes (HBBSs) or hemoglobin-based oxygen carriers (HBOCs) typically cause elevated blood pressure, or hypertension.
-These has previously been targeted by genetic engineered (led by Prof John Olson, Rice University).
-Issues relating to heme retention may have caused issues, as heme released from hemoglobin is a damage associated molecular pattern (DAMP) molecule.
+This is where the hemoglobin, again acting as an enzyme, rapidly consumes Nitric Oxide (NO), a small but very important signaling molecule that regulates blood pressure (amongst other things).
+Giving hemoglobin-based blood substitutes (HBBSs) or hemoglobin-based oxygen carriers (HBOCs) typically causes elevated blood pressure or hypertension.
+These have previously been targeted by genetic engineered (led by Prof John Olson, Rice University).
+Issues relating to heme retention may have caused issues, as heme released from hemoglobin is a damage-associated molecular pattern (DAMP) molecule.
 Our product retains the heme preventing these issues and in tests do not cause hypertension.

 So what now?
 We have completed the research and development phase of the project and are seeking funds for product manufacture and testing.
 Once this is complete we hope to progress to clinical trials in 2022.